Checkpoint 3

 • Real-world mode (with localization): After validating your planner in the previous tests, run in the real maze.

 1. Construct a map and save it in mbot_ros_labs/src/mbot_nav/maps.
-Then compile the mbot_nav package:
+You may use your own mapping code or slam_toolbox.

 cd ~/mbot_ros_labs